gwmchung/sampling/02_activities/assignments/a3_questionnaire_design_part_b.md

 3. Could the purpose of your survey have been fulfilled through an observational study?
 If yes, how?
 If no, why not?

     ```
    I think the only way to get the equivalent information by an observational study would be to talk to the same sample of employees, which will be very costly in terms of time.
-So it is not possible to use observational study to achieve the same purpose.
+Another way to get the answers of the survey questions will be during the exit interview of the employees, which does not intervene their behaviour (of quitting).
+However, it will be too late by then and cannot achieve the purpose of finding out potential issues from these employees, make changes and prevent the resignations.
     ```

 ## Why am I doing this assignment?